riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-3-fail.png" class="img-responsive" />

-Although a relatively small change on the implementation side of things, we've got our work cut out for us to get the test back passing.
-Now that we are dealing with real data from a database we're going to need to come up with a method of handling our test data.
+Although a relatively small change on the implementation side of things, we've got our work cut out for us to get the test back to a passing state.
+Now that we are dealing with real data from a database we're going to need to come up with a method of handling test data.

 Luckily the <a href="https://velocity.readme.io/docs/jasmine-database-fixtures-for-integration-tests" target="_blank">Velocity documentation</a> suggests a few techniques for handling test data.
 The one we'll go with is creating a test package.
 The basic idea is to create a debug only package that you can use within your application for managing test data.
 This is a pretty clever solution and I think it works really well, so let's get to it!

 ###Creating a package to handle the test data.

-We'll create our packages directory along with the necessary files for our package.
+The first thing we will do is create a packages directory along with the necessary files for the package.

 #####Terminal
 {% highlight Bash %}